Licensing

 - Candidates may apply for the exam before their program is complete but practicum must be complete and final documents submitted at least 14 days before exam

-- If you completed your program between 1 and 2 years ago, COPR will require an Examination Eligibility Confirmation Letter
+- If you completed your program between 1 and 2 years ago, COPR will require an Examination Eligibility Confirmation Letter (found on the COPR website)

-- Testing accommodations require Examination Disability Information Form
+- Testing accommodations require Examination Disability Information Form (found on the COPR website)

-All exam registration information >
+All COPR exam registration information >

 More Information